MidWest iCrate 30-Inch Folding Dog Crate · โ˜… 4.7 Best Budget Check price on Amazon →

 Yes.
 MidWest's 30-inch iCrate is rated for dogs in the 26 to 40 pound range, which covers most adult Beagles, Cocker Spaniels, French Bulldogs, smaller Border Collies, and similar-sized dogs.
 The interior accommodates a fully grown Beagle to stand, turn, and lie down comfortably.

-Six inches of length, six inches of weight rating capacity, and $16 in price.
+Six inches of length, six inches of weight rating capacity, the price in price.
 The 30-inch is rated for 26 to 40 pound dogs; the 36-inch is rated for 41 to 70 pounds.
 For dogs at the upper end of medium (40+ pounds), the 36-inch is the safer call.
 The construction is otherwise identical.

 MidWest's standard 30-inch iCrate is single-door (front access).
 The brand sells a separate 30-inch two-door SKU at higher price for owners who specifically need side access.
 For most placements (corner of a room, against a wall with the front facing out), single-door is sufficient at this size.